 It's difficult to predict the fate of any site when you first start out.
 A site may be successful or it may not.
 It may be a joy to work on or a massive burden.
 Separating the domains uncouples the life of one site from the other.
 It allows one site to be killed off without the other being affected (like what I tried to do, unsuccessfully, with thefreecountry.com a few years ago).
-It also allows one site's reputation to be ruined or its rankings penalised by the search engines, while the other site continue its business.

 In other words, separating the domains lets one site continue to exist without being dragged down by the fate of the other, should (perish the thought) such a thing ever happen.